-Rachel Berry definitely is a high-intensity-low-stability kind of girl, with her Serious Business approach to... well... pretty much everything.
+Rachel Berry definitely is a high-intensity-low-stability kind of girl, with her Serious Business approach to... well... everything.
 It's absolutely adorable when it's not just infuriatingly annoying, especially to her fellow Glee Clubbers who just seem visibly tired of her antics at times.

 Bernadette from The Big Bang Theory is a mild version of this trope, usually sweet, demure, innocent, even a bit of a woman child at times, but she has a very short fuse and is extremely impatient and will go off on someone over seemingly small things and is quick to give Howard ultimatums if he has a dilemma that involves her.
 She also almost never stops smiling.
 And it's always the exact same toothy smile, even when she casually mentions the potentially weaponizeable biological specimens she's working with, or threatening someone with grievous bodily harm.